|Nutritional Guidelines (per serving)|

 - Get even more creative with sugar alternatives and use a combination of pure maple syrup and vanilla crème stevia.

 - Skip the full-fat whipped cream.
-Opt for a sugar-free or low-fat variety, or don't add any on top.
+Opt for a sugar-free, low-fat variety, coconut cream, or don't add any on top.

 Preheat oven to 425 F.

-Beat pumpkin, milk, and eggs.
-Beat in rest of ingredients.
+Beat the pumpkin, milk, and eggs in a bowl.
+Beat in the rest of the ingredients.

 Bake for 15 minutes.